 Okay, now the little girl has a name.

-"That's a really pretty name!"
-Cynthia shouted before she gasped in horror.
+"That's a really pretty name!
+We're in Biloxi, Mississippi, Miss," Cynthia shouted before she gasped in horror.

 "Oh, no!
 I really have to go.
 I promised my big sister that I'd return to our shop quickly with her lunch!"